sap-tutorials/Tutorials/tutorials/cp-mobile-cards-setup/cp-mobile-cards-setup.md

 ### You will learn
   - How to connect the SAP Mobile Cards application to your SAP Cloud Platform Mobile Services

-> Before you start, make sure you have:

-> - Created a trial account on SAP Cloud Platform.
-See [Sign up for a free trial account on SAP Cloud Platform](hcp-create-trial-account) for more information.
-> - Enabled SAP Cloud Platform Mobile Services.
-See [Enable SAP Cloud Platform mobile Services](fiori-ios-hcpms-setup) for more information.

 ---

 [ACCORDION-BEGIN [Step 1: ](Understand the SAP Mobile Cards feature)]

-SAP Mobile Cards is a feature within SAP Cloud Platform Mobile Services which provides our customers access to a micro application platform to publish data into a consumer grade wallet or passbook style app.
-It allows companies to quickly create simple, yet highly valuable quick win apps.
+SAP Mobile Cards is a feature within SAP Cloud Platform Mobile Services which provides our customers access to a micro application platform to publish data into a consumer grade wallet or passbook-style app.
+It allows companies to quickly create simple, yet highly valuable quick-win apps.

-You can find more details [here](https://developers.sap.com/topics/mobile-cards.html).
+You can find more details in the [SAP Mobile Cards developer page](https://developers.sap.com/topics/mobile-cards.html).

 ![MobileCards](Markdown_files/MobileCards.png)